l0wc0ster/blog/jwt.md

 ![Image](/img/jwt/4.5.png)

-Before sending the JWT application, you need to start the http server to access the private key:
+Before sending the JWT application, you need to start the http-server to access the private key:

 ![Image](/img/jwt/5.png)